 RSE: handling objections from parents

 The new RSE requirements are a sensitive subject and you might have to field objections even after the consultation period has ended.
-Learn about the most common objections and how to handle them.
+Learn about the most common ones and how to handle them.

 - Be clear on parents' right to withdraw and your requirements

 - "I told you during the consultation that I didn't want you to teach this"

 - "My child is too young for sex education"

 - "Homosexuality is a sin and I don't want you to teach my kids it's okay"

 - "I want to file a complaint"